mobluse/easy6502/index.markdown

 (t.ex. `$0200` blir `$0201`).
 För att gå ner, lägg till `$20` (t.ex. `$0200` blir
 `$0220`).
 Vänster och uppåt är det omvända.

-Going between sections is more complicated, as we have to take into account the most significant byte as well.
-For example, going down from `$02e1` should lead to `$0301`.
-Luckily, this is fairly easy to accomplish.
-Adding `$20` to `$e1` results in `$01` and sets the carry bit.
-If the carry bit was set, we know we also need to increment the most significant byte.

-After a move in each direction, we also need to check to see if the head would become out of bounds.
-This is handled differently for each direction.
-For left and right, we can check to see if the head has effectively "wrapped around".
-Going right from `$021f` by incrementing the least significant byte would lead to `$0220`, but this is actually jumping from the last pixel of the first row to the first pixel of the second row.
-So, every time we move right, we need to check if the new least significant byte is a multiple of `$20`.
-This is done using a bit check against the mask `$1f`.
-Hopefully the illustration below will show you how masking out the lowest 5 bits reveals whether a number is a multiple of `$20` or not.

 Att gå mellan remsorna är mer komplicerat, eftersom vi även måste ta hänsyn till den mest signifikanta byten.
 Till exempel, att gå ner från `$02e1` bör leda till `$0301`.
 Lyckligtvis är det ganska lätt att åstadkomma.
 Att addera `$20` till `$e1`